lennonokun/hustle/README.md

 Refer to manpages with `man hustle`, and `man hustle <SUBCOMMAND>`.

 ## Configuration
-Hustle's can be configured with a TOML file at the following locations (with decreasing priority):
+Hustle can be configured with a TOML file at the following locations (with decreasing priority):

 1. `$XDG_CONFIG_HOME/hustle/config.toml`
 2. `$HOME/hustle/config.toml`